teiniker/teiniker-lectures-embedded-softwaredesign/programming-c++/oop/copy-constructor/README.md

 Default constructor does only **Shallow Copy**.

-We need to define our own copy constructor only if an object has pointers or any runtime allocation of the resource.
+We need to define our own copy constructor only if an object has pointers or any runtime allocation of resources.

 ![Shallow Copy vs. Deep Copy](figures/DeepCopy.png)

 _Figure: Shallow Copy vs. Deep Copy_

-**Deep Copy** is possible only with user defined copy constructor.
+**Deep Copy** is possible only with a user defined copy constructor.
-In user defined copy constructor, we make sure that pointers (or references) of copied object point to new memory locations.
+In a user defined copy constructor, we make sure that pointers (or references) of copied object point to new memory locations.